Comadreja/js-for-gamedev/en/02-javascript/02-practica/index.md

 The practice's objective is to create **a library that models the functioning of an RPG battle**.

 The fighters in the battle are characters on opposing sides that will fight each other.
-When the only characters standing belong to the same side, this side will be declared the victor.
+When the only characters standing belong to the same side, their side will be declared the victor.

 At the start of the battle, the characters will be sorted by initiative from highest to lowest, and their turns will follow in succession in that order until only one side's characters are standing.
 If a character is dead, that is to say, her hit points are 0, her turn is skipped.